PowerPointLabs/PowerPointLabs-Website/_docs/highlight-lab.md

 > **Note:** if there are multiple text boxes on the slide with bullet points in them, the order in which the text boxes appear in PowerPoint's [selection pane](http://www.ellenfinkelstein.com/pptblog/the-wonderful-selection-pane-lets-you-easily-hide-objects-select-them-and-even-rename-them/) will be the order in which they will be highlighted.

->If you'd like to specify a different ordering, simply `Ctrl+click` the text boxes in the desired order, then click `Highlight Text`.
+>If you'd like to specify a different ordering, simply `ctrl-click` the text boxes in the desired order, then click `Highlight Text`.

 ## <a class="anchor-bookmark" id="highlight-background"></a> Highlight Background
 **Highlight Background** can be used when you want a flashier way of emphasis, and provides an effect similar to that of a real highlighter on paper.